JoyZadan/paleo-recipes/README.md

 ## Strategy
 ### Project Goals
 * To develop an App where users can easily find Paleo recipes.
+* Gues users will be able to view and find recipes, even without having their own account.
 * Registered users will also be able to share and manage their own Paleo recipes.
 * Use Mobile First design principle in building a responsive App
 * Present the available information in a user friendly way
 * Provide users the option to register and create an account.
+* Provide registered users (members) access to a full CRUD functionality
-* Provide registered users access to a full CRUD functionality
+* Provide registered users (superadmin) access to a full CRUD functionality
+* Provide registered users (members and superadmin) access to a custom user dashboard with read functionality.
 * Include defensive programming to enable users to make an informed decision when deleting recipes
 * Handle any errors to help the users understand the issue
-### Business Goals
-* Potentially include referral links to specialist sellers of Paleo-friendly ingredients

 ### User Demographic
 * Ages 16 and above for viewing, registering and contributing to recipes
 * Visitors who are interested in Paleo diet or who already follow the Paleo lifestyle
-* Visitors are keen to learn how to eat better and healthier
+* Visitors who are looking for healthier dishes (paleo)
-* Registered users who want to an easy to way find Paleo recipes and meal plants
+* Registered users who want to an easy to way find Paleo recipes and meal plans
-* Registered users who want share their favourite recipes for others to also enjoy
+* Registered users who want to share their favourite recipes for others to also enjoy

 ### User Stories
 #### First Time Visitor Goals - As a first time user who has not created an account, I want to be able to:
 * Immediately understand the main purpose and use of the application, Paleo Recipes, and how to use it
 * Search for specific recipes or view all recipes
 * Register/ create a user account

 #### Registered User Goals - As a registered user, I want to be able to:
 * Add, edit, retrieve and delete my own Paleo recipe(s)
 * Add my own Paleo recipe(s), based on Categories
 * Upload an image with my recipes

-* Edit my account information (further development plan)
-* Delete my account (further development plan)
+* Search and view specific recipes (if already available on the App)
+* Have my own member user dashboard (read functionality)

 #### Site Admin Goals - As an administrator, I want to be able to:
-* Have the ability to maintain the Paleo Recipe App and its content
+* Have the ability to maintain the Paleo Recipe App, in particular the categories
-* Edit and delete any recipe
+* Add, edit and delete my own recipes
 * Add, edit, retrieve and delete any recipe by category
-* Add, edit, retrieve and delete any reviews
+* Search and view specific recipes (if already available on the App)

 ## Scope
 ### Feature Ideas Planning